Is lead harmful?

 You can find out more about the health issues here.

-- This leaflet from the Drinking Water Inspectorate (DWI) explains how lead can get into water and what you can do to safeguard health
+- This leaflet from the Drinking Water Inspectorate (DWI) (PDF 100 KB opens in a new window) explains how lead can get into water and what you can do to safeguard health

 - Public Health England has a number of downloadable leaflets about lead and its effects on health